ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/gen4/hgss/guides/town_map/town-map.md

 ![](town_map_first_pass_in_rom_1.png)

 As previously mentioned, overlay 101 has another table.
-This table is at 0xFC32 (0x021F7372) of overlay 101 and amount at 0x44 and 0x6156 (0x021E7784 and 0x021ED896) and has the format for each entry:
+This table is at 0xFC32 (0x021F7372) of overlay 101, and has the format for each entry:
 ```c
 struct GearMapTownSelectionOverlay
 {